Golden Retriever Thrive: The Checklist You Need Now!

 Breed Predisposition

 Golden Retrievers were bred as hunting companions, which means they’re inclined to communicate with their human partners.
-They are generally not considered excessive barkers compared to certain other breeds.
-Their gentle temperament typically means they bark with purpose rather than being overly vocal.
+Compared to certain other breeds, they are generally not considered excessive barkers.
+Their gentle temperament typically means they bark purposefully rather than overly vocally.

 Environmental Factors